PranavMehunkar/SmartCartClusteringSystem/README.md

 <h1>SmartCart Clustering System</h1>
-SmartCart Clustering System is a machine learning project that grouped customers into meaningful segments based on spending behavior, income, demographics, and tenure—useful for targeted marketing and business insights.
+SmartCart Clustering System is a machine learning project that grouped customers into meaningful segments based on spending behavior, income, demographics, and tenure-useful for targeted marketing and business insights.
 The goal is to discover hidden patterns in customor behaviour and support data-driven decision-making for personalized marketing and customer retention.

 <h2>Project Structure</h2>
 <ul><li>smartcart.ipynb – Model for training and evaluation</li></ul>
-<ul><li>smart.py – Complete end-to-end ML pipeline</li></ul>
+<ul><li>smartcart.py – Complete end-to-end ML pipeline</li></ul>
 <ul><li>smartcart_customers.csv – Dataset used for training and evaluation</li></ul>

 <h2>Model Used</h2>